peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.5 Waveshare Pico 2_13 eInk Display

 The Pico or Pico 2 plugs into the rear of this display.
 Display is 1-bit monochrome.
 Partial updates are supported.
-There is negligible ghosting, however each time a partial update is issued, pre-existing black areas grey slightly.
-It is therefore wise to issue a full update fairly regularly.
-Wit that proviso it will work with micro-gui.
 Note that while the physical display size is 250x122 pixels the driver is limited to 250x120.
-The driver supports V4 hardware;
+The driver supports V4 hardware; according to Waveshare documentation V3 hardware should also work.
+A typical
-according to Waveshare documentation V3 hardware should also work.
-A typical `color_setup.py` comprises:
+`color_setup.py` comprises:
 ```py
 import gc